Officers

 Herb Hartman, Whitefield, ME

 Herb Hartman is a Hospice volunteer; member of several Whitefield Committees; member of several environment and fishing organizations; director of the Maine Council Atlantic Salmon Federation; director of the Jackman Moose River Valley Historical Society; editor MCIAT’s guide to the IAT in Maine.
 Herb spent eight years Deputy Director Maine Bureau of Parks and Lands (retired at 65 in 2003) and seventeen years as Director of the Maine Bureau of Parks and Recreation.
 Herb is the former Chief Planner, Bureau of Public Lands; recreation consultant to the Bureau of Parks and Recreation and the Bureau of Public Lands (Bigelow Mountain plan, Machias River Watershed plan); former Maine Guide, avid hiker, wooden canoe enthusiast; university and high school teacher; US foreign service employee (Tchad).
-Herb is married, two sons, one daughter, two grandchildren, and resides in Whitefield.
+Herb is married, two sons, one daughter, two grandchildren, and one great grandchild.
+He resides in Whitefield.

 Nancy Hathaway, Surry, ME